michigandaily/cookie/README.md

 1. Ensure sure that `base` in `vite.config.js` is routed correctly (it should probably be `config.key` prepended and appended by a `/`).
 2. Run `yarn sink deploy aws`.

-### Deploying to AWS

-Refer to the [GitHub Pages deployment](https://github.com/MichiganDaily/sink/tree/main#github-pages-deployment) section in the `sink` README for instructions on how to set up `config.json` for deploying to GitHub Pages.

-1. Ensure sure that `base` in `vite.config.js` is routed correctly (it should probably be `config.key` prepended and appended by a `/`).
-2. Make sure to double-check that you have entered a valid key in config.json.
-3. Run `yarn sink deploy aws`.
-4. Your graphic will be accessible at whatever URL (which should be a combination of your bucket and key) that you specified in your config.json.

 ### Deploying to GitHub Pages

 Refer to the [GitHub Pages deployment](https://github.com/MichiganDaily/sink/tree/main#github-pages-deployment) section in the `sink` README for instructions on how to set up `config.json` for deploying to GitHub Pages.